deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 > </details>

-> Table 1 shows the success rates of the Octo-small-1.5 policy with and without V-GPS across six real-world robotic manipulation tasks.
+> Table 1 presents the success rates of the Octo-small-1.5 policy and V-GPS on six real-world robotic manipulation tasks, showing consistent improvement with V-GPS across all tasks.

 {{< table-caption >}}